Save $300 Today

 as a business analyst.

-Once you know how to walk your project team step by step through the business analysis process, then there isn’t really any ambiguity about what to do next and you are even able to come up with realistic and credible timelines that keep your project managers happy.
+Once you know how to walk your project team step by step through the business analysis process, then there isn’t really any ambiguity about what to do next and you are even able to come up with realistic and credible timelines that keep your project managers happy and avoid all-too-common project pitfalls.

 All of a sudden, you start to experience some other amazing benefits as well.
-Your stakeholders start showing up to your meetings, because they don’t want to miss out on the decisions and, well, even the fun.
+For one thing, your stakeholders start showing up to your meetings because they don’t want to miss out on the decisions and, well, even the fun.
 (That might sound odd, but I’ve always been told that I can make a boring process like business analysis at least a little bit fun!)

-To help you create more success with a structured approach on your first or next project, we’ve put together the BA Essentials Master Class.
-This is a virtual course that you have the luxury of working through at your own pace.
+To help you create more success in any type of project environment, we’ve put together the BA Essentials Master Class.
+This is an online course that you have the luxury of working through at your own pace with on-hand instructor support for a full 90 days.

 What’s more, successful completion of the course earns you 12 PDs or CDUs for IIBA® certification or re-certification, and 12 PDUs/Contact Hours for PMI® certification.
 And you can even get credits for work you are already doing (or should be doing) anyway, since we count your real-world application of the course materials (that you receive confidential, real-time instructor feedback on) against your credits for the course.